wking/lesson-manager/01-scope-and-goals.md

 I can think of multiple ways of implementing this.
-We could reuse some complete package manager like pip, 0install, apt, maven, … I think this would be to much of a constraint, especially if we want to reference existing material (e.g., on github) and not repackage everything.
+We could reuse some complete package manager like pip, 0install, apt, maven, … I think (but I'm far from sure) that this would be to much of a constraint, especially if we want to reference existing material (e.g., on github) and not repackage everything.
 We could also start from scratch, but handling dependencies etc can get complicated.
 The best would be to find a flexible library that helps in managing and resolving dependencies.
 I found a promising [project for dependency management](https://github.com/enthought/depsolver) and the author seems to be reactive.